NabStaio/Ambient_Assignment/README.md

 #### INDIVIDUAL ASSERTION

+*111 Individuals* have been created
 In the Fig.4 it is illustrated a screen of some indivduals of the ontology.

 <img src="IndividualsAssertion.PNG" width="500" height="500" /> _Fig.4 Individuals assertions_

+In the AI-Read_Outlet_Ontology.Owl file you can see all the individuals.

+#### PROPERTY ASSERTION

+*329 Property Assertion* have been created
+In the Fig.5 and Fig.6 it is illustrated a screen of some property assertions of the ontology.